 Drown out the noise by using sound.
 Whether it's a hotel or a friend's house, we're going to hear something unfamiliar.
 We are so used to the sounds we hear at home, that new sounds take almost two weeks to become familiar.
 Turn on the hotel fan to a continuous setting or use a white noise app on your phone.
 I put my phone in airplane mode and use white noise, ocean waves or rain as my background sound.
 If you need to wear headphones, try headphones specifically made for sleeping, like Sleepphones.
 I don't even notice mine is on.

 Sleeping in a room that is completely dark is ideal.
 However, the lights from the microwave, the nightlight in the bathroom, and the street lamp shining in between the curtains can be challenging.
 To block the light at the bottom of the door to the hallway, use a rolled up towel.
 To clip your curtains closed, use a presentation binder clip from your briefcase or a hair clip.
-My favorite eye mask is a Dream Essentials Contoured Sleep Mask (Use code MR250406 for 25%off ).
+My favorite eye mask is a Dream Essentials Contoured Sleep Mask.
 It doesn't lay flat against my face, and it's adjustable in size.

 Nobody wants to sleep like a baby and get up every few hours.
 Sleep deep like a bear in hibernation, just make sure you set that alarm.